Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Abstract

 \section{Abstract}

-Triggered by a recent criterion, due to A.~Petrunin \cite{P}, to check if a complete, non-compact, Riemannian manifold admits an isometric embedding into a Euclidean space with positive reach, we extend to manifolds with such property the singular extension results of B.~Bulanyi and J.~Van~Schaftingen \cite{BVS} for maps in the critical, nonlinear Sobolev space $W^{m/(m+1),m+1}\left(X^m,\mathcal{N}\right)$, where $m \in \N \setminus \{0\}$, $\mathcal{N}$ is a compact Riemannian manifold, and $X^m$ is either the sphere $\S^m = \partial \B^{m+1}_+$, the plane $\R^m$, or again $\S^m$ but seen as the boundary sphere of the Poincar\'{e} ball model of the hyperbolic space $\H^{m+1}$.
+Relying on a recent criterion, due to A.~Petrunin \cite{P}, to check if a complete, non-compact, Riemannian manifold admits an isometric embedding with positive reach into a Euclidean space, we extend to manifolds with such a property the singular extension results of B.~Bulanyi and J.~Van~Schaftingen \cite{BVS} for maps in the critical, nonlinear Sobolev space $W^{m/(m+1),m+1}\left(X^m,\mathcal{N}\right)$, where $m \in \N \setminus \{0\}$, $\mathcal{N}$ is a compact Riemannian manifold, and $X^m$ is either the sphere $\S^m = \partial \B^{m+1}_1$, the plane $\R^m$, or again $\S^m$ but seen as the boundary sphere of the Poincar\'{e} ball model of the hyperbolic space $\H^{m+1}$.
 As in \cite{BVS}, we obtain that the extended maps satisfy an exponential weak-type Sobolev-Marcinkiewicz estimate.
 Finally, we provide some illustrative examples of non-compact target manifolds to which our results apply.